Here are some common terms you will find in the NYSHIP plan documents and on our web pages.

 This is a limit on the costs a health plan member must pay for covered services.
 The limit can be yearly or a dollar amount.

 A health insurance plan is primary when it is responsible for paying health benefits claims before any other group health insurance plan.
 It is important to understand when Medicare will become primary to your NYSHIP coverage.
 Read plan documents for complete information.

-These are events that let members change their health benefits.
+These are events that let members change their health benefits outside of the Option Transfer period.
 Examples include death, job loss, divorce and marriage.